WaRTEm-AD/UnivariateAnomalydetection/README.md

 Usage

 WaRTEM-AD directory has main code of Twin auto ecoder architecture, Warp operators and representation extraction.
-This code can be executed easily using code_wartem.ipynb python notebook. required parameter setting should be provided in dict_to_yaml.py or can be given along with python execution command
+This code can be executed easily using code_wartem.ipynb python notebook.
+Required parameter setting should be provided in dict_to_yaml.py or can be given along with python execution command

 For executing the code docker installation has to be done